How to Create an Email Campaign That Gets Results

 Once someone opens your email, they’ll likely scan it before deciding whether to commit to reading.
 Make your message easy to digest by using short sentences and paragraphs.
 Break up long blocks of text with headings, bullet points, or bolded keywords to draw the eye to the most important information.
 Your message should be focused and get straight to the point.
 Every email should have a single, clear purpose.
 If you try to say too much, you’ll end up saying nothing at all.
 A well-structured email respects your reader's time and makes it easy for them to understand your offer.

-Design for Engagement
+Email Design Tips for Better Engagement

 How your email looks is just as important as what it says.
 A clean, professional design builds credibility and makes your content more engaging.
 Since most people check their email on their phones, a mobile-responsive design is non-negotiable.
 Use a single-column layout that’s easy to scroll through, and make sure your fonts are readable and your buttons are large enough to tap with a thumb.
 Use images and visuals to support your message, but don’t overdo it—they should enhance your text, not distract from it.
 The goal is a simple, intuitive experience that looks great on any screen.